DakotaNelson/striker-security-website/_drafts/getting-started-in-information-security.md

 ### In-Depth Introductions
 Want a comprehensive compendium of knowledge on a a topic?
 These are great ways to get started on an aspect of security without hopping frantically across the Internet.

-* In *Hacking the Xbox* , Andrew "bunnie" Huang provides an incredible book on hardware hacking detailing various ways to "enjoy a Microsoft Xbox game console without the mindless tedium of playing video games."
+* In *Hacking the Xbox* , Andrew "bunnie" Huang provides an incredible book introducing hardware hacking and detailing various ways to "enjoy a Microsoft Xbox game console without the mindless tedium of playing video games."
 A free copy has been released by the author at [http://bunniefoo.com/nostarch/HackingTheXbox_Free.pdf](http://bunniefoo.com/nostarch/HackingTheXbox_Free.pdf).
 * Ever wondered how exploits actually work? [*Hacking: The Art of Exploitation*](https://www.nostarch.com/hacking2.htm) is a great place to start.
 I've heard of people avoiding this book due to the somewhat campy title - something something don't judge a book by its cover.
 * Want to know how to do offensive security professionally?
 Penetration testing is real, and Georgia Weidman shows you how in [*Penetration Testing: A Hands-on Introduction to Hacking*](https://www.nostarch.com/pentesting).
 (I hear if you use code GEORGIA at checkout good things will happen)
 * [http://blog.cobaltstrike.com/2015/09/30/advanced-threat-tactics-course-and-notes/]